 Re-build these essential libraries on your target.

 Once these goals have been completed, you will have a functional Adélie Linux system on your target.
-After you have tested it and are satisfied with the stability and functionality of the port, you may also wish to contact the Adélie Linux Platform Group for consideration on including the new port in the distribution.
+After you have tested it and are satisfied with the stability and functionality of the port, you may also wish to contact the Adélie Linux Platform Group to consider including the new port in the official distribution.